simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To edit your group profile:

-1. Open a group chat.
+1. Click or tap on a group chat.
-2. Tap on your group's name at the top of the screen.
+2. Click or tap on your group's name at the top of the screen.
-3. Tap **Edit group profile**.
+3. Click or tap **Edit group profile**.
 4. Options:
    - Choose a new display name.
    - Choose a new profile picture.
-5. Tap **Save group profile**.
+5. Click or tap **Save group profile**.

 ### Adding a welcome message